 You will learn about referencing and plagiarism using the APA (American Psychological Association) Referencing style.
 You will learn how to find the South Metropolitan TAFE Referencing & Plagiarism online guide as well as our printable APA Referencing Guide.

 Sessions may be scheduled by Lecturers during class time.
+Or you can do our Self-paced Find It Course.

 You will learn about the benefits of using the online resources provided by the Library service for research.
 You will be shown how to locate and use them on and off campus.
 We can demonstrate the basics of searching and refining your searches to retrieve relevant, reliable information in the various database collections, and how to email, print, cite or even save it.
 We can also demonstrate how to use our online subject guides so you can make the most of our resources.